 MRDLG: Maximum Residual Disinfectant Level Goal; The level of a drinking water disinfectant below which there is no known or expected health risk.
-MRDLGs do not reflect the benefits of the use gle penny in \$10,000,000. of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use Range: The lowest amount of a contaminant deof disinfectants to control microbial contaminants.